Please tell us a bit about your beginnings. How did you find your way to creativity?

 How did you find creative self-expression and how to help your dreams become reality

-My art creations began seriously when I wrote my book ‘The Sacred You’.
+My art creations began seriously when I wrote the book ‘The Sacred You’.
 I wanted to have images to support the writing and had to decide if I was going to use other people’s artwork or create my own.
 I decided that it should be mine, so I began to create a whole set of images for the book, this was great fun and really started my art life in earnest.

 Amazing what you are creating.
 Where do you draw inspiration from?
 Who or what inspired your works?